neomutt/neomutt.github.io/_distro/guix.md

 ## Uninstall <a class="offset" id="uninstall"></a>

-To remove neomutt from your profile, run
+To remove NeoMutt from your profile, run

 ```
 guix package --remove neomutt